What is your returns policy?

 12.8 In respect of any dispute or claim relating to a contract, we each submit to the non-exclusive jurisdiction of the courts of England and Wales, but nothing in this clause shall limit your legal rights to bring an action or to require proceedings to take place in the country in which you have your usual place of residence.
 For example, if you live in Scotland you can bring legal proceedings in respect of your contract in either the Scottish or the English courts.

-We may collect, use, store and transfer different kinds of personal data about you, for example when you contact us or when you subscribe to our newsletter, (if you are a Website User) when you visit and use our website, (if you are a Customer) when you purchase products from us, (if you are an community channel User) when you and register an account for the community channel, or (if you are an Ambassador) when you apply to be an Ambassador.
+We may collect, use, store and transfer different kinds of personal data about you, for example when you contact us or when you subscribe to our newsletter, (if you are a Website User) when you visit and use our website, (if you are a Customer) when you purchase products from us, (if you are an community channel User) when you and register an account for the community channel.

 We want you to know that we don’t sell any of the personal data you share with us or that we collect.

 2. HOW TO CONTACT US